 - 66% of the bauxite deposits in the World

-- Largest deposits of iron ore.
-Simandou: the biggest undeveloped
+- The largest deposits of iron ore.
+Simandou: the biggest undeveloped iron ore

 - Currency: Guinean Franc (GNF)